aiidateam/aiida-core/docs/source/backup/index.rst

 The main script backs up the AiiDA repository that is referenced by the current AiiDA database.
-The script will start from the ``oldest_object_backedup`` date or the date of the oldest node/workflow object found and it will periodically backup (in periods of ``periodicity`` days) until the ending date of the backup specified by ``end_date_of_backup`` or ``days_to_backup``
+The script will start from the ``oldest_object_backedup`` date or the date of the oldest node object found and it will periodically backup (in periods of ``periodicity`` days) until the ending date of the backup specified by ``end_date_of_backup`` or ``days_to_backup``